Convertiplane: Tiltrotor

 The powered rotors of a tiltrotor (sometimes called proprotor) are mounted on rotating shafts or nacelles at the end of a fixed wing, and used for both lift and propulsion.
 For vertical flight, the rotors are angled to provide thrust upwards, lifting the way a helicopter rotor does.
 As the aircraft gains speed, the rotors progressively rotate or tilt forward, with the rotors eventually becoming perpendicular to the fuselage of the aircraft, similar to a propeller.
 In this mode, the wing provides the lift and the rotor provides thrust.
 The wing's greater efficiency helps the tiltrotor achieve higher speeds than helicopters.

 The Bell Boeing V-22 Osprey has two turbine engines, each driving a three-bladed rotor.
 The rotors function similar to a helicopter in vertical flight, and similar to an airplane in forward flight.
 It first flew on 19 March 1989.
-The AgustaWestland AW609 (formerly Bell/Agusta BA609) tiltrotor is civilian aircraft based on the V-22 Osprey.
+The AgustaWestland AW609 (formerly Bell/Agusta BA609) tiltrotor is a civilian aircraft based on the V-22 Osprey.
 The aircraft can take off and land vertically with 2 crew and 9 passengers.
-The aircraft is expected to be certified in 2017.
+The aircraft was expected to be certified by the mid 2020s.
+In February 2023, test pilots from the US Federal Aviation Administration (FAA) flew the AW609 tiltrotor for the first time in a pre-Type Inspection Authorization activity.
+New codes were due to be developed to cover the transition phase between the two modes.